Dips can be so helpful to get picky toddlers and even babies to try new foods!

 - Marinara sauce

-- Many think this isn’t healthy but it’s a great source of healthy fats, especially if you use an avocado based mayo or other healthy base (Sir Kensington’s mayo line is great!).
+- Many think this isn’t healthy but it’s a great source of healthy fats, especially if you use an avocado-based mayo or another healthy base (Sir Kensington’s mayo line is great!).

 - Balsamic vinegar

 - Is there anything better than bread dipped in balsamic?
 Oh, I know… cheese and meat!
 Toddlers and sensory seekers who typically love the sour taste of lemon or limes will love dipping into this strong-tasting condiment.

 - Olive oil

 - So easy, goes on top of any food, and is a great way to boost calories.
 You can substitute it for any other heart-healthy oil as well, like avocado or flax seed oil!

 - This is a sesame paste (used in the making of hummus), that adds a tangy, nutty flavor.
 Also full of healthy fats, we love to put this on toast, chickpeas, or tofu!